mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 [Figure 3](#fig3) shows the detailed technical stack of the MXProtocol infrastructure.
-The decentralized and autonomous LPWAN can be built on any permissionless blockchain, such as IOTA, Stellar, Skywire and NEO.
+The decentralized and autonomous LPWAN can be built on any permissionless blockchain, such as Ethereum blockchain or DataHighway.com.

-Based on this, the Anti-Collision Coordinator between LPWANs, Smart Bidding and Inter-chain data market are introduced to answer the LPWAN deployment considerations mentioned in the previous chapter [see 2.1.3](#213-deployment-considerations).
+All LPWAN devices and miners are connected to Supernodes that are hosted by global communitys.
+Based on this, the Anti-Collision Coordinator between LPWANs, Miner Health and Device Provisioning are introduced to answer the LPWAN deployment considerations mentioned in the previous chapter [see 2.1.3](#213-deployment-considerations).
+Inter-chain Data Marketplace is designed to facilitate the data movement between different LPWAN and apps.

 ### 4.1 Permissionless Blockchain